 Draft Raging River Channel Migration Zone study and map

 King County has completed a draft Raging River Channel Migration Zone (CMZ) study and map which are now available for public review and comment.
 Although existing regulations are not being changed, your property may be newly impacted as a result of the new map.
-A public meeting to discuss the Raging River Channel Migration Zone is scheduled for August 22, 2019, 6:00 – 8:00 p.m. at the Preston Community Center.
-The public comment period ends October 6, 2019.
+A public meeting to discuss the Raging River Channel Migration Zone was held on August 22, 2019, 6:00 – 8:00 p.m. at the Preston Community Center.
+The public comment period ended on October 6, 2019.

 The purpose of the Raging River CMZ study and map is to identify areas along the Raging River from Highway 18 downstream to the Snoqualmie River near Fall City which are at risk from channel migration hazards.
 Channel migration is a natural process that occurs as a river slowly moves across the floodplain or rapidly shifts into a different location.
 Using historic information, a CMZ is the area in which the river channel is predicted to move over time.
 Channel migration is a type of flood hazard, different from inundation (floodwater) hazards (visit the channel migration page for more information).

 Following are links to the draft map, the draft study and maps, and the draft amendment to the channel migration public rule (Please visit our Acrobat Help page for help with Acrobat).

 - Draft Raging River channel migration zone map (2.58 MB, PDF)

 - Draft Raging River channel migration study and maps (47.5 MB, PDF)

 - Draft amendment to King County channel migration public rule (1.53 MB, PDF)